preeticancode/hike-with-me/README.md

 ![Zoomed out image of the gallery page content section](docs/screenshots/gallery-page-content.png)

 ### **Sign Up Page Content:**
-The "Sign Up" page on the "Hike with Me" website by Preetica is designed to allow visitors to register for the website or specific hiking events and activities.
+The "Sign Up" page on the "Hike with Me" website is designed to allow visitors to register for the website or specific hiking events and activities.
 Here's a brief overview of its features:

 Registration Form: The page includes a registration form where users can enter their personal information.
 Typical fields might include: